RetroFuturaGUI/RetroFuturaGUI/README.md

 # RetroFuturaGUI

 RetroFuturaGUI is a signal-slot-based GUI framework written in C++.
-It is designed to maximize flexibility across multiple platforms.
-By compiling the framework's logic to a dynamic library, it is possible to use the framework with other languages as well.
-Last but not least, RetroFuturaGUI brings back many aesthetics of the past, as well as the present and future; hence its name.
+It merges retro-inspired and modern aesthetics with backward/forward compatibility - hence its name.
+The framework is designed for cross-platform use, and its logic can be compiled into a dynamic library, making it accessible from other languages while ensuring compatibility with past, current, and future standards.

 ## Roadmap